parsehex/parsehex.github.io/README.md

-# GitCase
+# Project Depot Gallery

-> [!NOTE] Name change incoming

 ---

 > You've already created your projects -- show them off without spending more time.

-GitCase is a ready-to-use template that deploys a zero-maintenance landing page to your [USERNAME].github.io repository.
+Project Depot Gallery is a ready-to-use template that deploys a zero-maintenance landing page to your [USERNAME].github.io repository.
 With a single click, your GitHub repositories are showcased and updated everyday via GitHub Actions.
 No manual updates needed—just point it at your GitHub account and let it run.

 ## Key Features